 Incoming students should make sure they have proper immigration documentation before leaving.
-You will need a passport valid for at least 10 weeks past the program start date with a valid M-1 stamp and the original Form I-20 issued by Gnomon.
+You will need a passport valid for at least 10 weeks past the program start date.
+Students in the Digital Production Program must have a valid M-1 stamp and the original Form I-20 issued by Gnomon.
+Students in the Bachelor of Fine Arts in Digital Production Program must have a valid F-1 stamp and the original Form I-20 issued by Gnomon.

 We recommend that you arrive with traveler's checks and some U.S. currency—around $200—in small denominations ($5, $10, $20) to carry you through the first few days before you can cash your traveler's checks and/or set up your bank account.

 U.S. regulations state that students entering on a nonimmigrant visa will be permitted to enter the U.S. no more than 30 days prior to the program start date indicated on your Form I-20.
 Gnomon recommends you arrive two to three weeks before the beginning of the term to find housing, get a driver's license, and get accustomed to Los Angeles.

 Arrival in the United States

 When you travel, you should carry some specific documents on your person.
 Do not check them in your baggage!
 If your baggage is lost or delayed, you will not be able to show the documents to the Customs and Border Protection Officer and, as a result, may not be able to enter the United States.

 - Passport (including attached envelope of immigration documents) with nonimmigrant visa